harshita7527/simple_payment_gateway/README.md

 Project developed during Internship at The Sparks Foundation (#task3)

-Simple website where payment gateway is integrated from Rajorpay.
-There is a simple donate button which loads the payment page where the user can select amount to be paid and the payment type.
-Once payment is done an invoice will be generated and email will be sent to the donar.
+Simple website where payment gateway is integrated from Razorpay.
+There is a simple donate button that loads the payment page where the user can select the amount to be paid and the payment type.
+Once payment is done an invoice will be generated and an email will be sent to the donor.

-Built using : HTML, CSS, Bootstrap and Javascript
+Built using: HTML, CSS, Bootstrap, and Javascript